-Do not lift anything heavy for, at least 12 weeks after a Cervical Spinal Fusion.
+Do not lift anything heavy for at least:

+6 weeks after a Lumbar Discectomy/Decompression Operation and for at least 12 weeks after a Lumbar Spinal Fusion.

-Avoid extremes of movement, (e.g., excessive bending or reaching and more importantly twisting) for, at least 12 weeks after a Cervical Spinal Fusion.
+Avoid extremes of movement, (e.g. excessive bending or reaching and more importantly twisting) for at least; 6 weeks after a Lumbar Discectomy/Decompression Operation and for at least; 12 weeks after a Lumbar Spinal Fusion.